 Here’s the catch, though.
 When you are overcome by fear, you are by definition no longer sane.
 You are not capable of reason, of discernment, of choice.
 In the throes of panic, you’re barely capable of breathing.

-So, how do you fight a fear zombie, then?
+So, how do you fight a fear zombie?

 Symptom Progression and Recovery

 First, we need to recognize fear-zombies as simply a phase in the progression of the disease of wetiko.
-Therefore, it’s important to understand the disease.
+Therefore, it’s important to understand the lifecycle of the disease itself.

 Since wetiko is fundamentally a disease of disconnection — the delusion of separation — the cure is found in reconnection.
 It can’t be done on your own.
 Self-help, by definition, merely adds strength to the virus by reaffirming that it’s poor little you vs. the universe.
 Who wouldn’t be terrified if this were the case?!?